 Furthermore, China can “lock in” future military and economic alliances with the countries they invest in.
 Would you really want to side against China in a possible war when they own and operate all your infrastructure?

-The good news?
-There’s lots of money to make with the New Silk Road.
-Investors should carefully choose their target countries though.
+Regardless, there’s plenty of money to make with the Belt and Road Initiative.
+It’s important to carefully choose your target countries though.

 Skip the Next Western Recession